Slow Cooker High-Protein Beef Chili

 High-protein slow cooker dinners are a great solution for busy people.
 With this hands-off cooking method, you can come home to a protein-packed meal that took little effort but tastes great.

 These 10 recipes offer plenty of variety, from creamy soups to tender beef and versatile shredded chicken.
-Each one has 40-50 grams of protein per serving, so you can reach your daily protein goals without spending hours cooking.
+Each one has 40-50 grams of protein per serving, so you can reach your daily protein goals without spending hours cooking — and four of them are better than ever thanks to your feedback.
+Keep it coming in the comments below.

 You May Also Like